michiels/jquery-pageswipe/HACKING.md

 This file provides a bit of information on how to hack on jquery-pageswipe and get your development environment up and running.

+## Tests

+There is a test suite available in `tests/` that uses Capybara, PhantomJS and Poltergeist to test certain aspects of this plugin.
+The basic idea is the
+following:

+* Run your tests with `rake test`
+* It uses a Rack app in `tests/app.rb` to "start up" the demo in Capybara.
+* It runs the test cases in `tests/*_test.rb`

-## Testing with the iOS Simulator on Mac OS X
+## In iOS Simulator on Mac OS X

 The iOS Simulator on the newest XCode has to be manually installed and is located at: